AndreHathora/inference-profiling/blog_inference_latency.md

 Understanding these latency breakdowns reveals optimization strategies beyond traditional hardware scaling.
 While techniques like quantization and efficient attention can reduce memory bandwidth overhead, a very promising approach challenges sequential token generation itself, which we will discuss in a future blog.
 This analysis establishes the performance baseline necessary for evaluating such techniques that systematically address the memory bandwidth constraints identified across our inference pipeline.

+## What's Next For Us?

+We're interested in researching and documenting our journey in optimizing inference on our scalable cloud platform, so subscribe to get notified on how these optimizations play out for us!